Admissions5 min readMarch 7, 2026

 Frequently Asked Questions

 Is Duke easier to get into for engineers?
-No—Duke's engineering programs through Pratt are comparably competitive to Trinity (Arts & Sciences).
-Apply to the college that genuinely fits your interests.
+No — Duke's engineering programs through Pratt are comparably competitive to Trinity (Arts & Sciences).
+Both schools within Duke receive far more qualified applicants than they can admit, and the admissions committee evaluates candidates holistically regardless of which school they apply to.
+Apply to the college that genuinely fits your academic and career interests rather than trying to game which one might appear easier to get into.

 Does Duke prefer students who have visited campus?
-Duke tracks demonstrated interest less formally than some schools, but attendance at Duke-sponsored events and campus visits can be noted in the alumni interview report.
+Duke tracks demonstrated interest less formally than some schools, but that does not mean engagement goes unnoticed.
+Attendance at Duke-sponsored events, info sessions, and campus visits can be noted in the alumni interview report.
+While a visit alone will not make or break your application, genuine engagement with Duke's community — including thoughtful questions in interviews and specificity in your essays — signals to the admissions team that you have done your homework.